davidkellis/able/README.md

 Struct type definitions define both a type and a constructor function of the same name as the type.

+Struct definitions can only appear in package scope.

 ### Definition with Positional Fields
 ```
 struct Foo T { Int, Float, T }